 Not able to drop the equipment off?

 Maybe you don’t have a trailer or you work during the day and it’s not easy for you to get it to us.
 We offer pickup and delivery.
-We charge $25 in town and out of town is $1 per mile from our store to the mower’s location.
-This fee helps us pay for the fuel in the truck and the driver needed to get us your equipment.
+We charge $25 in town (city limits proper) and out of town is $1 per mile more than the $25 from our store to the mower’s location.
+This fee helps us pay for the fuel, maintenance, and wear and tear on the truck, and the driver needed to get us your equipment.
 This charge is a one time fee per service and gets your equipment picked up and brought back to you.
 If you drop your mower off at one of our satellite stores then there is no charge to get it to our service centers and back to the store you delivered it to.

 Are you a DIY type of person?
 (Do It Yourself)